 Black Christmas would also spark a seasonal trend of promotion.
 Set in a sorority house during the festive season, it is the story of a mentally scarred madman who stalks and murders a group of sorority sisters after plaguing them with prank calls.
 The movie would cause huge controversy, its TV debut cancelled after a real-life murder which saw notorious serial killer Ted Bundy bludgeon two sleeping Chi Omega sisters to death before attempting to murder two others.
 The movie is perhaps the first full-bodied template for the slasher flick, featuring all of the elements fans associate with the sub-genre.

 It was also the influence for the genre’s indisputable high-point.

-Although John Carpenter‘s Halloween cannot be credited as the first slasher, it arguably had more influence on the sub-genre than any other movie, proving the inspiration for a half-decade of sleazy Sean Cunningham-style clones that would play a major part in Video Nasty censorship.
-A masterclass in brooding terror, Halloween would capture the imagination of audiences the world over, giving us one of the most iconic killers in the history of the horror genre, and a large part of its initial impact has to be attributed to its title and setting.
+Although John Carpenter’s Halloween cannot be credited as the first slasher, it arguably had more influence on the sub-genre than any other movie, proving the inspiration for a half-decade of sleazy Sean Cunningham-style clones that would play a major part in video nasty censorship.
+A masterclass in brooding terror, Halloween would capture the imagination of audiences the world over, giving us one of the most iconic killers the horror genre has ever produced, and a large part of its initial impact has to be attributed to its title and setting.

 The idea for Halloween was actually influenced by Bob Clark after Carpenter approached him with the suggestion of a sequel to Black Christmas.
 Clark, who was merely using horror as a way to establish himself as a filmmaker, had no intention of doing so, stating “If I was going to do one, I would do a movie a year later where the killer escapes from an asylum on Halloween, and I would call it “Halloween.”